kit-ifv/VecCTM/README.md

 The traffic flow model Cell-Transmission Model (CTM) was implemented in Python in various ways.

-The vectorized implementation was published in:
+The vectorized implementation was presented on the 15th International Conference on Ambient Systems, Networks and Technologies, April 23-25, 2024, Hasselt, Belgium (ANT 2024) and afterwards published in:
 Hauke, R., Kübler, J., Baumann, M., & Vortisch, P. (2024).
 A Vectorized Formulation of the Cell Transmission Model for Efficient Simulation of Large-Scale Freeway Networks.
 Procedia Computer Science, 238, 143-150.